-I honestly really enjoyed my experience with this app, and if I was on the market for an easy-to-use calorie and macro-tracking app that could help me determine my optimal intake, Carbon Diet Coach would be the one.
+I honestly really enjoyed my experience, and if I was on the market for an easy-to-use calorie and macro-tracking app that could help me determine my optimal intake, Carbon Diet Coach would be one of my top choices.

 There was really nothing that I actively disliked about the app since it delivers exactly what it promises.
 There are some features missing compared with other apps I’ve tested, but the features it does have are designed excellently and worth the cost.

-- The app was the most user-friendly calorie and macro tracking app I have ever used (i.e. it doesn’t require a huge learning curve).
+- The app was a very user-friendly calorie and macro tracking app (it doesn’t require a huge learning curve).

 - The food database was impressive, even down to the specific brands I was eating.